-Areas of Influence: Vesta was the Goddess of the hearth and home.
+Areas of Influence: Many Roman homes contained small shrines to the Goddess Vesta as she protected the hearth and home.

 She is one of the oldest Italian Goddesses.
-Her cult dates back to the seventh century B.C whe she was worshipped as a household Deity.
+Her cult dates back to the seventh century B.C.
 Offerings were made to her at every meal by throwing some of the food into the fire.

 Later adopted by the state and became one of the twelve most important Gods and Goddesses known as the Dii Consentes.

 Her temple in Rome was round and was sited in the Forum Romanum.
-This housed not the eternal flame that symbolised the hearth fires for all the Roman people.
+This housed not only the "eternal flame," that symbolised the hearth fires for all the Roman people.
 It also contained many of Rome's important legal documents.

 Weaknesses: Self-sacrificing.
 She never allowed herself to fall in love or formed strong relationships with others.